Marigold

 Marigold flowers are naturally yellow or orange flowers that form in heads.
 Recent years have brought white flowering varieties.

-Marigolds prefer poor soil that is light and sandy with a sunny exposure.
-Marigold is a favorite of gardeners because it is so easily grown and blloms from early summer even until hard frosts arrive.
+Growing marigolds prefer poor soil that is light and sandy with a sunny exposure.
+Marigold is a favorite of gardeners because it is so easily grown and blooms from early summer even until hard frosts arrive

 Marigold Uses